Protecting against the rise in home theft and burglary | News | Brit

 Personal electronics

 Social media also plays a significant role.
 Public posts that showcase luxury interiors, new purchases, or holiday plans can be a goldmine for criminals.
 When celebrities and high-net-worth individuals share details in real time, it creates a digital breadcrumb trail that criminals can easily follow.
+This underscores how powerful and dangerous publicly shared information can be when combined with digital reconnaissance.

 For your clients, the lesson is clear: publicly available information, even if shared with the best of intentions, can inadvertently provide a roadmap for criminals.
 It’s important to encourage discretion when it comes to online posts, as well as to be aware of what’s visible through property listings.